|Type of medicine||Antispasmodic|

 - British National Formulary; 62nd Edition (Sep 2011) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

-- Manufacturer's PIL, Colofac® Tablets 135 mg; Manufacturer's PIL, Colofac® Tablets 135 mg, Abbott Healthcare Products Limited, electronic Medicines Compendium.
-Dated March 2011.
+- Manufacturer's PIL, Colofac® Tablets 135 mg; Abbott Healthcare Products Limited, The electronic Medicines Compendium.
+Dated February 2014.

-- Manufacturer's PIL, Colofac® MR; Manufacturer's PIL, Colofac® MR, Abbott Healthcare Products Limited, electronic Medicines Compendium.
-Dated February 2011.
+- Manufacturer's PIL, Colofac® MR; Abbott Healthcare Products Limited, The electronic Medicines Compendium.
+Dated March 2013.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.